About adding global collections

 Every submitted collection will go through OCLC’s approval process before it becomes available to the community.

 Make sure your collection meets the following guidelines before submitting your collection to OCLC.
+Once the collection is accepted and made available to the community, users must contact OCLC Support for any changes needed in the collection.

 Include OCLC numbers